Mount Kilimanjaro - Machame Route - Tanzania

 Full Moon - Many people prefer to climb during the full moon with a summit a day before or up to 2 days after.
 The reason being is purely down to the experience of summiting under the light of the moon (if it's not cloudy).
 There is no doubt that summiting with the path lit by moonlight and the white of the glaciers shining at you is great, however the downside of this experience is that is a very busy time on the mountain and at the camps.
 We have a number of full moon dates on our schedule and details can be found below.
 We also have a number of trips which avoid this busy time.

-Scheduled dates are shown below but you can create your own private trip very easily, and personalise it in your Booking Page with an add-on trip, for example one of our popular safaris to the Ngorongoro Crater and the Serengeti.
+Scheduled dates are shown below but you can create your own private trip very easily (min 4 people but smaller groups can be accommodated at a supplemental charge), and personalise it in your Booking Page with an add-on trip, for example one of our popular safaris to the Ngorongoro Crater and the Serengeti.
 The Booking Page also allows you to add your flights and personal arrangements, such as hiring equipment or ordering a car to pick you up.

 New Years Eve / Day Summit: 25th Dec